salemae/king_blue_news_feed/README.md

 6. Configure the email delivery schedule to control when newsletters are sent.

+7. Customize the news by specifing keywords via keywords managements

-7. The app will automatically send newsletters to subscribers based on the configured schedule.
+8. The app will automatically send newsletters to subscribers based on the configured schedule.
 Each newsletter includes the latest feed entries from the specified categories.

 ## Directory Structure